-On August 7, 2020, the Provincial Health Officer issued a Gatherings and Events Order to clarify that the restriction on gatherings of more than 50 people does not apply to educational activities at post-secondary institutions.
+The Provincial Health Officer issued a Gatherings and Events Order to clarify that the restriction on gatherings of more than 50 people does not apply to educational activities at post-secondary institutions.
 Groups larger than 50 may assemble at post-secondary institutions if they are engaged in educational activities, provided that appropriate risk mitigation strategies are in place.
 See the table below for examples of risk mitigation strategies for consideration.